Skip to main content

 Which part of Munich is best for tourists?

-Altstadt-Lehel, Marienplatz, Maxvorstadt, Schwabing, Haidhausen, and other well-connected central districts are among the best parts of Munich for tourists.
+Altstadt-Lehel, Marienplatz, Maxvorstadt, Schwabing, Haidhausen, Isarvorstadt, and other well-connected central districts are among the best parts of Munich for tourists.
 The right choice depends on whether you want landmarks, museums, nightlife, local atmosphere, or easier transport access.

 Is staying near Marienplatz a good idea in Munich?